jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/data_module.rst

 Device configuration
 ====================

-When the application boots, the data module distributes the current values of the applications :ref:`Real-time configurations <real_time_configs>` to the rest of the application with the :c:enum:`DATA_EVT_CONFIG_INIT` event.
+When the application boots, the data module distributes the current values of the applications :ref:`Real-time configurations <real_time_configs>` to the rest of the application with the :c:enum:`DATA_MSG_CONFIG_INIT` event.
 These value are persisted in flash between reboots using the :ref:`settings_api` and updated each time the application receives a new configuration update.
-If a new configuration update is received from the cloud, the data module distributes the new configuration values using the :c:enum:`DATA_EVT_CONFIG_READY` event.
+If a new configuration update is received from the cloud, the data module distributes the new configuration values using the :c:enum:`DATA_MSG_CONFIG_READY` event.
 You can alter the default values of the :ref:`Real-time configurations <real_time_configs>` compile time using the options listed in the :ref:`Default device configuration options <default_config_values>`.

 Connection evaluation